A. C. Benson: Ghost stories

 Like his brothers Edward Frederic and Robert Hugh, Benson was noted as an author of ghost stories.
 The bulk of them, in two volumes, The Hill of Trouble and Other Stories (1903) and The Isles of Sunset (1904), were written for his pupils as moral allegories.
 After Arthur's death, Fred Benson found a collection of unpublished ghost stories and included two in a book, Basil Netherby (1927).
 The title story was renamed "House at Treheale" and the volume completed by a long piece, "The Uttermost Farthing", but the fate of the other stories is unknown.

 Paul the Minstrel and Other Stories (1911, reprinted 1977) collects the contents of The Hill of Trouble and Other Stories and The Isles of Sunset.
 Nine of Arthur's ghost stories are included in David Stuart Davies (ed.), The Temple of Death: The Ghost Stories of A. C. & R. H. Benson (Wordsworth, 2007), together with seven by his brother R. H. Benson, while nine of Arthur's and ten of Robert's appear in Ghosts in the House (Ash-Tree, 1996) – the contents of the joint collections are similar but not identical.

 Views

 In The Schoolmaster, Benson summarised his views on education after 18 years' experience at Eton.
 He criticised a trend he found prevalent in English public schools, to "make the boys good and to make them healthy" to the detriment of their intellectual development.

-A Fellow of the Royal Society of Literature, he founded the Benson Medal in 1916 "in respect of meritorious works in poetry, fiction, history and belles lettres".
+He was a Fellow of the Royal Society of Literature, and founded the Benson Medal in 1916 "in respect of meritorious works in poetry, fiction, history and belles lettres".

+Sexuality

+Benson is widely believed, by historians, to have been homosexual, although he appears to have never had sexual relations with a man.
+In one of his diary entries about his brother Robert Hugh Benson, Benson wrote "He has no love for the feminine; and I think the same is true of me".